Financial Conflict of Interest (FCOI) Policy

 Compliance and Penalties for Non-Performance

-If an investigator fails to comply with Mapp’s FCOI policy, within 120 days, Mapp shall complete a retrospective review of the Investigator’s activities to determine bias.
-If a bias is found, Mapp shall submit a mitigation report to the NIH, in accordance with 42 CFR 50.605(b)(3), that shall address the impact of the bias on the research project and the actions it has taken to mitigate the bias.
-Mapp will work with the Investigator to set up an FCOI management plan to mitigate situation, Company wide.
-Mapp is required to mandate the Investigator disclose the FCOI in each public presentation with research results if it was not reported up front.
-In extreme cases of bias, the Investigator may loose the right to work on the project or receive any future NIH funding.
+If an investigator fails to comply with Mapp’s FCOI policy or a FCOI management plan, Mapp shall complete within 120 days of determining non-compliance a retrospective review of the Investigator’s activities and the NIH-funded research project.
+If bias is found, Mapp shall submit a mitigation report to the NIH, in accordance with 42 CFR 50.605,(b)(3), that shall address the impact of the bias on the research project and the actions it has taken to mitigate the bias.
+Mapp will attempt to work with the investigator to set up a FCOI management plan to mitigate any bias in the design, conduct or reporting of the NIH-funded research.
+Mapp is required to mandate the investigator disclose the FCOI in each public presentation of the results of the research if it was not reported up front.
+In extreme cases of bias, the Investigator may lose the right to work on the project or receive any future NIH funding.

-If you have a conflict of interest or if you have a question to discuss, contact the Mapp Signing Official’s Kevin J. Whaley, CEO and Larry Zeitlin, President and Principal Investigator’s Kevin, J. Whaley, Ph.D. and Larry Zeitlin, Ph.D. at firstname.lastname@example.org and email@example.com respectively.
+If you have a conflict of interest or if you have a question to discuss, contact the Mapp Signing Officials and Principal Investigators, Kevin, J. Whaley, Ph.D., at email@example.com and Larry Zeitlin, Ph.D., at firstname.lastname@example.org.